Drew3KW/mischief-made-analytics/README.md

 1. A real business decision-support system for Mischief Made
 2. A flagship portfolio project for an analytics engineering / data engineering career pivot

-The project currently uses Shopify data to model sales, products, customers, and business trends, with a roadmap toward multi-source analytics across Shopify, Etsy, Faire, ads, and BI dashboards.
+The project currently uses Shopify data to model sales, products, customers, and business trends, with a roadmap toward Etsy, Faire, ads, BI dashboards, and eventual dbt + Snowflake migration.

 ## Goals